niekados/Journey/README.md

 <img src="documentation/wireframes/colors.png" alt="Colours" style="width:50%;">

 - **#FFC9B9** - This soft, warm colour represents the sun setting at the end of a day, evoking a sense of calm and reflection.
 It’s used to create a soothing backdrop, symbolizing the peaceful moments when users sit down to journal.
 - **#0E3B02** - A deep green shade, reminding of forest treetops and the rich greenness of moss.
-This color adds depth and a connection to nature, grounding the user experience in a sense of tranquility and growth.
+This colour adds depth and a connection to nature, grounding the user experience in a sense of tranquillity and growth.
 It has a contrast ratio of 12.76 with white (#FFFFFF), 8.70 with #FFC9B9, and 8.02 with #B7D799.
 - **#B7D799** - A lighter green is used for accents.
 This colour highlights elements and draws attention in a way that feels fresh, complementing the deeper green tones.

 ### Typography

 - **[Sacramento](https://fonts.google.com/specimen/Sacramento)** - A beautiful handwriting font from Google Fonts, Sacramento is used exclusively for the website logo.
-Its elegant style captures the essence of writing by hand, making it a perfect representation of journaling experience.
+Its elegant style captures the essence of writing by hand, making it a perfect representation of the journaling experience.
-- **[Cutive Mono](https://fonts.google.com/specimen/Cutive+Mono)** - This typewriter style font is used for headers, complimenting the journaling theme.
+- **[Cutive Mono](https://fonts.google.com/specimen/Cutive+Mono)** - This typewriter-style font is used for headers, complimenting the journaling theme.
 While maintaining a clear and readable style, Cutive Mono adds a nostalgic touch that reminds users of old-school typewritten books.
 - **[Work Sans](https://fonts.google.com/specimen/Work+Sans)** - As the general-purpose font for body text, Work Sans offers a clean and modern reading experience.
 Its slightly rounded edges and simple style make it easy on the eyes, while still carrying a subtle hint of the typewriter influence from Cutive Mono, ensuring a smooth visual transition.

 ## Security